 It's great to be talking here in Western Australia, a state that has seen the benefits and risks of fluctuating economic cycles.
-And much of what I've got to say today really goes to the issues that affect all Australians but they are particularly amplified here in WA.
+And much of what I've got to say today goes to the issues that affect all Australians, but they are particularly amplified here in WA.

-Business needs to come together around some practical bite-sized measures we can take now to drive higher living standards and increase wages growth.
+Business needs to come together around some practical bite-size measures we can take now to drive higher living standards and increase wages growth.
 Now we've got to bring the community along with us and focus on the things that really matter to them and our job is to convince the community at the grassroots level.

-Instead of talking about how we punish people who get ahead, we should be talking about how we reward them.
+So instead of talking about how we punish people who get ahead, we should be talking about how we reward them.
 Instead of talking about the casualisation of the workforce, which of course the data doesn't support.

 We should be making sure that every single Australian has a meaningful job and that they've got the skills to keep working for as long as they want.
-Instead of talking about some nebulous concept of a living wage, let's actually do something to lift the wages of every Australian through higher productivity.
+Instead of talking about some nebulous concept of a living wage, let's actually do something about lifting the wages of every single Australian through lifting our productivity.

 So, if we are to focus on the right things, we must also use the right language.